Caring for the Environment

 Environmental Achievements and Awards

 On 8 April 2013 we won Parks & Leisure Australia's SA/NT Regional award for Sustainable Initiatives.
-This win means we are nominated for the National Award which will be announced in October this year.

 In October 2011 Adelaide Shores became a signatory (commercial user of FlouroCycle.
 FluoroCycle is a voluntary scheme which aims to reduce the amount of mercury entering the environment from the disposal of lightglobes/tubes.
 At Adelaide Shores, we recycle all our light globes using an accredited recycler (who is also a FlouroCycle signatory).